KayFrimp/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 4. 4-print_most_numbers.c prints the numbers, from 0 to 9 without 2 and 4, followed by a new line.

 5. 5-more_numbers.c prints 10 times the numbers, from 0 to 14, followed by a new line.

+6. 6-print_line.c draws a straight line in the terminal.